Launceston International

 The Launceston Tennis International is a professional tennis tournament played on outdoor hardcourts.
 It is part of the ITF Women's Circuit and has been held in Launceston, Australia, since 2012.
 In 2014, it was upgraded to a $50k event.
 In 2018, it returned to a $25k category event, before upgrading to a $60k event in 2019.

-From 2015, the Launceston Tennis International will add an ATP Challenger tournament to the ITF Pro Circuit women’s event.
+Starting in 2015, the tournament added an ATP Challenger event which was held until 2020.